Classification: Central nervous system (CNS) depressant

 Benzodiazepines are commonly abused for their sedative properties and widespread availability.
 In fact, it has been predicted that one in five current controlled substance prescriptions in the United States is a benzodiazepine.

-Legally Obtained With Prescription as: Nordiazepam, Oxazepam, Diazepam, Lorazepam, Alprazolam, Chlordiazepoxide, Flurazepam, Estazolam, Bromazepam, Nitrazepam, Temazepam, Quazepam, Triazolam, Lormetazepam, Flunitrazepam, Clonazepam and Midazolam
+Prescribed as: Nordiazepam, Oxazepam, Diazepam, Lorazepam, Alprazolam, Chlordiazepoxide, Flurazepam, Estazolam, Bromazepam, Nitrazepam, Temazepam, Quazepam, Triazolam, Lormetazepam, Flunitrazepam, Clonazepam and Midazolam.

 Metabolism and Detection in Urine: There are three general time-of-effect categories for benzodiazepines: